Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 Oakley

 Credit to Zuck.
-The De Bethune DB28xs Purple Rain is a watch-collecting flex that vibes quite well with the bolder, retro-future aesthetics Oakley is known for.
+The De Bethune DB28xs Purple Rain is a watch-collecting flex that does vibe naturally with the bolder, retro-future aesthetics Oakley is known for.

 But he also blew a golden opportunity to showcase his horological knowledge in a humbler and funnier way.